clojure-doc/clojure-doc.github.io/content/md/articles/language/interop.md

 ## What Version of Clojure Does This Guide Cover?

-This guide covers Clojure 1.5.
+This guide covers Clojure 1.11.

 ## Overview

-Clojure was designed to be a hosted language that directly interoperates with its host platform (JVM, CLR and so on).
+Clojure was designed to be a hosted language that directly interoperates with its host platform (JVM, JS, CLR and so on).
 Clojure code is compiled to JVM bytecode.
-For method calls on Java objects, Clojure compiler will try to emit the same bytecode `javac` would produce.
+For method calls on Java objects, the Clojure compiler will try to emit the same bytecode `javac` would produce.

-It is possible to implement interfaces, extend and generate Java classes in Clojure.
+It is possible to implement interfaces, and to extend and generate Java classes in Clojure.

-Clojure also provides convenient functions and macros that make consuming of Java libraries easier and often more concise than it would be in Java code.
+Clojure also provides convenient functions and macros that make consuming Java libraries easier and often more concise than it would be in Java code.

+See also the [official Java interop reference](https://clojure.org/reference/java_interop) on clojure.org.

 ## Imports

-Java classes can be referenced either using their fully-qualified names (FQNs) such as `java.util.Date` or be *imported* in the current Clojure namespace using `clojure.core/import` and referenced by short names:
+Java classes can be referenced either using their fully-qualified names (FQNs) such as `java.util.Date` or be *imported* in the current Clojure namespace using `clojure.core/import` (or the `:import` clause of `ns`) and referenced by short names:

 ``` clojure